MISSION

 Programming

 The CSU Poetry Center offers literary programming that is both local and national in scale.
-We host the Lighthouse Reading Series, which brings eight poets and essayists to our campus each year.
-We run the NEOMFA Writers at Work Colloquium, which provides students opportunities to hear from contemporary writers about their experiences in editing, publishing, arts administration, translation, and/or community programming and outreach, offering an expansive definition of literary work and where it takes place.
-As part of our commitment to inclusivity and representation, we offer the Anisfield-Wolf Fellowship in Writing and Publishing, a two-year post-graduate fellowship intended to support a writer’s creative work, provide professional mentorship, and address the longstanding lack of diversity in the US publishing and academic workforces.
-This fellowship is supported by the Cleveland-based Anisfield-Wolf Book Awards, which honor literature that promotes equity and social justice.
+We host the Lighthouse Reading Series, which brings six to eight poets and essayists to our campus each year.
+We also host and curate the NEOMFA Writers at Work Colloquium, which provides students opportunities to hear from visiting writers about their experiences in editing, publishing, arts administration, journalism, translation, teaching, and/or community programming, offering an expansive definition of literary work and where it takes place.
+This colloquium series serves as wide-ranging, interactive professional development programming for CSU and NEOMFA students.

 Pedagogy and Community

-We view publishing as the making of culture, and we consider our press a “teaching lab.”
-We believe that the teaching of editing and publishing is a meaningful intervention into the larger structural biases that perpetuate a troubling lack of diversity in the US publishing industry.
-We hope that the inclusive teaching of editing and publishing, here and elsewhere, helps open the field of literature to a diverse range of future writing, writers, and literary workers.
+We view publishing as the making of culture, and our press runs as a “teaching lab.”
+We hope that the inclusive teaching of editing and publishing, here and elsewhere, helps open the field of literature to a wide range of future writing, writers, and literary workers, ready for the changes in publishing, technology, and bookselling to come.

 The Poetry Center’s pedagogical work takes its major form in multiyear graduate assistantships and semester-long internships for students in the NEOMFA Program, as well as the post-graduate Anisfield-Wolf Fellowship.
-We also teach literary editing and publishing to both undergraduates and graduate students at CSU (English 497/597), and we offer internships and volunteer opportunities for undergrads and local community members.
-Programs such as the NEOMFA Writers at Work Colloquium supplement our coursework and assistantships, and help students learn about literary work beyond the academy.
-In all these endeavors, we hope to help students envision the many forms of cultural activity in which they may participate.
-Our digital space, Exclamation’s Gauntlet, extends our conversations about small press practice, difficulty in literature, and the politics of publishing, inviting in new readerships and offering a platform for our staff to pursue their own visions.
+We also teach literary editing and publishing to both undergraduates and graduate students at CSU (English 497/597), and we offer internships and volunteer opportunities for undergraduates and local community members.
+Programs such as the NEOMFA Writers at Work Colloquium supplement our coursework and assistantships and help students learn about literary work beyond the academy.
+We are proud of the work being performed by our former students across their local and national communities.
+The CSU Poetry Center hopes to offer an empowering idea of what small press publishing is and may be.